-- Self-worth theory suggests that people link self-worth to high ability.
-Emphasize that ability can be increased with effort. - Elementary: When her second graders succeed with word prob-lems during their seatows, a teacher comments, "You're really understanding what we're doing.
-The harder we work, the smarter we get." - Middle School: A life-science teacher comments, "You're really seeing the connections between arimats' body structures and their ability to adapt.
-This is not an easy idea to grasp and you should feel good about figuring this out. - High School: As students' understanding of balancing equations High school, As sought a threat an unit of the balancing equations increases, a chemistry teacher comments, "Balancing equations is important in chemistry and I know it isn't easy, but you people are really getting good at this stuff."
+- Elementary: When her second graders succeed with word prob- - Middle School: A life-science teacher comments, "You're really seeing the connections between animals' body structures and their ability to adapt.
+This is not an easy idea to grasp and you should feel good about figuring this out. - High School: As students' understanding of balancing equations increases, a chemistry teacher comments, "Balancing equations is important in chemistry and I know it isn't easy, but you people are really getting good at this stuff."

 Developmentally Appropriate Practice.
 These features in each chapter describe developmental differences in our students and help teachers ensure that their instruction will best meet the needs of learners at all developmental levels.
-The example you see here appears on page 146 of Chapter 3 in the text.
+The example you see here appears on page 126 of Chapter 3 in the text.